mohcenesegouat/mohcenesegouat/README.md

 ## 👨🏻‍💻 About Me:<br/>

-- 🌱 I’m currently learning `Mobile Development with React Native`
+- 🌱 I’m currently working on  `Mobile Development with React Native`

-- 💬 Ask me about anything, Except design :sweat_smile:
+- 💬 Ask me about anything, Except colors :sweat_smile:

 - 👨‍💻 Life Hack: Learn at least one thing in a day :fire: and share what you have learned :tada: